Pat Morita: Happy Days

 Morita had a recurring role in the mid-1970s on Happy Days as Matsuo "Arnold" Takahashi (the new Japanese owner of Arnold's Drive-In) starting in season three (1975–76).
 The story line was that Takahashi had purchased the Milwaukee eatery from the original Arnold but adopted the former's first name, explaining that it was too expensive for him to purchase the additional neon sign letters required to rename it "Takahashi's".
-As the new owner, he moonlighted as a martial arts instructor, teaching self-defense classes at the drive-in after hours.
-Morita also played "Arnold" as a guest star during seasons four and six before returning as a recurring character for season ten (1982–83) and as a guest star in the final eleventh season.
-He also played the character of Arnold on Blansky's Beauties in 1977.